-“Just when you think thereʼs nothing new under the sun (or inside the snow globe), along comes a Christmas show that reminds even the Scrooge-iest soul how rewarding holiday theater can be. –James Herbert, San Diego Union Tribune
+“Just when you think thereʼs nothing new under the sun (or inside the snow globe), along comes a Christmas show that reminds even the Scrooge-iest soul how rewarding holiday theater can be. –James Hebert, San Diego Union Tribune

-Whatʼs especially impressive about Miracle on 34th Street: A Live Musical Radio Play is the way it brings fresh snap to both a familiar story and a time- tested production concept.” –James Herbert, San Diego Union Tribune
+Whatʼs especially impressive about Miracle on 34th Street: A Live Musical Radio Play is the way it brings fresh snap to both a familiar story and a time- tested production concept.” –James Hebert, San Diego Union Tribune

-“…the piece, adapted with an expert touch by Lance Arthur Smith, is gift-wrapped in Jon Lorenzʼs fetching musical score, which includes both original songs and distinctive arrangements of Christmas favorites.” –James Herbert, San Diego Union Tribune
+“…the piece, adapted with an expert touch by Lance Arthur Smith, is gift-wrapped in Jon Lorenzʼs fetching musical score, which includes both original songs and distinctive arrangements of Christmas favorites.” –James Hebert, San Diego Union Tribune

 “The production has snappy deliveries and fast-paced music — there is no time to get bored.” –Mukul Khurana, San Diego Reader